QuantEcon/lecture-source-py/source/rst/aiyagari.rst

 #. compute aggregate capital as the mean of steady state capital given this savings policy

-If this final quantity agrees with :math:`K` then we have a SREE
+If this final quantity agrees with :math:`K` then we have a SREE.